You know what NTFS is, that's your windows file system, right?

 - It is not production ready for the datacenter.
 (Raids 0 and 1 work perfectly but from there up, it's not ready yet)

 - Performance for relational databases is simply terrible, so much that it becomes unusable for the purpose!

-It might certainly some place in the new microservices / kubernetes paradigm, for sure, but why use both BTRFS for containers and ZFS for databases when ZFS does both magnificently?
+It might certainly have some place in the new microservices / Kubernetes paradigm, for sure, but why use both BTRFS for containers and ZFS for databases when ZFS does both magnificently?

 There are also some proprietary alternatives, but we only care about Open Source in this blog.